-- 1. Install the Keyfactor Command software using one of these methods: - Follow the initial instructions for Install the Main Keyfactor Command Components on the Keyfactor Command Server(s) on page 42 except on the final installation wizard page, uncheck the Launch the Configuration Wizard now box and click Finish.
+- 1. Install the Keyfactor Command software using one of these methods: - Follow the initial instructions for Install the Main Keyfactor Command Components on the Keyfactor Command Server(s) on page 44 except on the final installation wizard page, uncheck the Launch the Configuration Wizard now box and click Finish.
 The configuration wizard should not open. - Open an administrative command prompt and execute a command similar to the following:

-start /wait msiexec /i <full path to install file>\KeyfactorPlatform.msi /Live context for msiexec logs> /Quiet start /wait msiexec /i <full path to install file>\KeyfactorPlatform.msi ADDLOCAL=AgentServicesFeature,ServiceFeature /Live <path for msiexec logs> /Quiet
+start /wait msiexec /i <full path to install file>\KeyfactorPlatform.msi /Live <path for msiexec logs> /Quiet start /wait msiexec /i <full path to install file>\KeyfactorPlatform.msi ADDLOCAL=AgentServicesFeature,ServiceFeature /Live path for msiexec logs> /Quiet The following features are available: